Chew/DIRCord/README.md

 Then, every 2 mins or so, it will "ping" the server, and get a "pong" back.

-## Prefix

-The bot's default prefix is `~`

 ## Commands:

-* help: Shows a list of all the commands available or displays help for a specific command.
+* ~help: Shows a list of all the commands available or displays help for a specific command.
-* users: Get a list of users in the current channel
+* ~users: Get a list of users in the current channel
-* topic: sets Discord channel topic to match that of the IRC channel.
+* ~topic: sets Discord channel topic to match that of the IRC channel.
-* join: joins specified channel.
+* ~join: joins specified channel.